oneLphil/Unslack/deliverables/iteration-03.review.md

  * Ordered from most to least important.
  * Feel free to refer/link to process artifact(s).

-  One process decision that could be refined would be the specificity of some tasks in the Trello board.
+  One aspect of our task delivery proccess that had room for improvement was the specificity of some tasks in the Trello board.
 In the beginning of the iteration, we were placing broader tasks into the board for team members to pick up.
 This caused some overlap or redundancies in the front end components that could have been more efficiently tackled.
 The bug tracking tasks were very useful, but we began to create more specific tasks a little too late to get all the benefits of it.

 #### Planned changes